 Opening multiple projects

-To open multiple projects, follow these steps
+To open multiple projects

-The new project opens in the project tree, and adds to the currently opened project.
+- If the option Confirm window to open project in is selected, then RubyMine prompts you to select whether you want to open the project in a new window, or reuse the existing window.
+This dialog box features the check box Add to currently opened projects.
+If this check box is selected, the new project opens in the project tree, and adds to the currently opened project.
 So doing, the project that has already been opened, is the primary project.

 Deleting a project from view